-Cedric Viollet is a photographer based in Paris.
+Margaret Durow is a young photographer based in Wisconsin.

 She is inspired by connections, the way now is made of everything that has come before, constantly changing and continuing.
 She is inspired by the way small moments and capturing light can express this.
 She wants to preserve this feeling, of everything being so meaningless yet equally important – always changing and ending, yet renewing/cycling, and everlasting.

 She needs to take photos so she can look back at them later and remember how she felt.
 She usually spends her free time by herself or with close friends and family.
 Her experiences are often intimate, and fill her with nostalgia.
 She shares her photos because she wants to share this experience of looking at a photo from the past and feeling the way she did when she took it.
 She hopes she can express to others how she felts, and makes them feel it too.

 Ruth McMillan makes pictures of things and people that catch my eye, ordinary yet unordinary, special moments, particular colour and pattern formations, and his muse Sandra, in places where they go or end up, to capture memories because that is important to him.

 His work is a celebration about a life that he could “never have,” but that he is now living.
 His response to escaping depression.
 A love story.
 A wide eye opening to this world, particularly to small, simple, overlooked and humble objects, places and happenings.
 A visual and poetry based, non-daily, diary.

 Ruth McMillan is from N. Ireland, but he is now living and working in Glasgow, UK.
 All of his photographs are taken with film.

 1970.
 Lives and works in Lisbon, Portugal.